eblondel/ol-loadingpanel/README.md

 ## Status

-The plugin has been **successfully tested** and, for information, it will be soon used in production in [FIGIS](http://www.fao.org/fishery/topic/18042/en).
+The plugin has been **successfully tested** and, for information, it is used in production in [FIGIS](http://www.fao.org/fishery/topic/18042/en).

-For users/developers interested in contributing, contributions, bug reporting and/or fixhing are more than welcome!
+For users/developers interested in contributing, contributions, bug reporting and/or fixing are more than welcome!
 If you have questions or suggestions, please do not hesitate to [contact me](mailto:emmanuel.blondel1@gmail.com)

 ## Examples